 3. Keep you dog confined and away from the front door

 You can’t always predict how your dog will react to dozens of kids dressed in scary costumes knocking on your front door and screaming “trick-or-treat!”.
 To ensure your dog won’t freak out and bolt outside or attack the monsters at the door you should put it in a secure room away from the front door.
-You may also want to give them a product like Rescue Remedy or Happy Traveler, which are natural stress relievers for pets.
-Seattle-based Epic Pet Health makes Calm, which also reduces stress and anxiety.

 4. Leave your dog home when you trick-or-treat